Space rendezvous: First docking

 The first successful crewed docking occurred on January 16, 1969 when Soyuz 4 and Soyuz 5 docked, collecting the two crew members of Soyuz 5, which had to perform an extravehicular activity to reach Soyuz 4.

 In March 1969 Apollo 9 achieved the first internal transfer of crew members between two docked spacecraft.

 The first rendezvous of two spacecraft from different countries took place in 1975, when an Apollo spacecraft docked with a Soyuz spacecraft as part of the Apollo–Soyuz mission.

-The first multiple space docking took place when both Soyuz 26 and Soyuz 27 were docked to the Salyut 6 space station during January 1978.
+A multiple space docking took place when Soyuz 26 and Soyuz 27 were both docked to the Salyut 6 space station during January 1978.
+This was the first time a second crew visited a space station with another crew already present.